oscbyspro/Ultimathnum/README.md

 }
 ```

-##### Propagation: `sink(_:)`

 Now that you know the basics of error propagation, let's equip you with the means to take on the world.
-While `map(_:)` is fantastic, at times, you may have noticed that it sometimes devolves into a pyramid-of-doom.
-In other words, it doesn't scale.
+While `map(_:)` is fantastic, at times, you may have noticed that it sometimes devolves into a pyramid of doom.
+In other words, it doesn't scale to fit the needs of more complex problems.
 But do not worry, the `sink(_:)` method has arrived!
 It lets you offload error indicators between operations.
 Let's rewrite our example by using another formula.

 ```swift
 // tip: Fallible.sink(_:) creates the Bool and calls veto(_:)